UIUC-iSchool-DataViz/is445_spring2022/week03/lecture02.md

 notes:
-~~Today we are going to practice a bit of the data-reading part ourselves, but~~ usually we are going to be able to make use of readers, but in the prep notebook there is an example of how one would construct a data reader "by hand"
+~~Today we are going to practice a bit of the data-reading part ourselves, but~~ usually we are going to be able to make use of readers, but in the prep notebook from last week there is an example of how one would construct a data reader "by hand"

 ~~And we'll see how to go from raw "read in" data to data that is viz-ready.~~